Comp1exBoyan/Comp1exBoyan.github.io/_pages/about.md

 ## Biography
 I am currently a second year PhD student of [Centre for Robotics and AI]((https://www.robotics.manchester.ac.uk/)), the University of Manchester (UoM), and I am also a Doctoral Candidates of the EU Marie Sklodowska-Curie Action (MSCA) Doctoral Network (DN) [MSCA-DN](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks), [RAICAM](www.raicam.eu).
 My research interests include robot learning, robotic manipulation, and reinforcement learning.

-I decided to quit this PhD program and seek a new PhD position in robotic manipulation using learning-based methods.
-I am now the assistant researcher in Chinese Academy of Sciences.

 I received my bachelor's and master's degrees from Chongqing University(CQU) in 2020 and the University of Chinese Academy of Sciences(UCAS) in 2023, both in Control Science and Engineering.

 You can access my publications via [Yifeng Tang`s Google Scholar](https://scholar.google.com/citations?user=9V3txQ0AAAAJ&hl=en).